 (2) The Arbitration Tribunal consists of three ordinary members of the Association.
 It is constituted in such a way that one party to the dispute writes to the Board of Directors to appoint a member as arbitrator.
 Upon request by the Board of Directors within seven days, the other party to the dispute, for its part, then appoints a member of the Arbitration Tribunal in writing within 14 days.
-If it does not appoint an arbitrator within seven days, the Board of Directors within seven days, the arbitrators appointed elect a third ordinary member to be the Chair of the Arbitration Tribunal within a further 14 days.
+If it does not appoint an arbitrator within seven days, the Board of Directors decides upon the second arbitrator.
+After agreement by the Board of Directors within seven days, the arbitrators appointed elect a third ordinary member to be the Chair of the Arbitration Tribunal within a further 14 days.
 In the event of a tie between the suggested names, lots will be drawn.
 Members of the Arbitration Tribunal must not belong to any body - with the exception of the General Meeting - whose activities are the object of the legal dispute.